Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 A furious stream of parseltongue echoed from the study.

 Time to vacate for a bit.
-Salazar hates loud distractions when he’s thinking.
+Salazar hates loud distractions when he’s thinking even more than I do.
 He beat a swift, tiptoed retreat back up the steps toward Myrtle’s Bathroom.

 The perpetual puddle spread from wall to wall.
 Harry sighed and splashed through it.

-‘I’m sorry,’ Myrtle whispered from within her cubicle.
-‘I’m really sorry.’
+‘I’m so sorry,’ Myrtle whispered from within her cubicle.
+‘I’m so sorry.’

 Harry paused by the door and watched the puddle lap at his heels.
 Myrtle’s silver form drifted out of the cubicle and away into the wall.